programmes offered in the acupuncture pregnancy clinic

 For all these reasons acupuncture can be useful at specific times of the menstrual or the IVF cycle.

 Acupuncture is well known for its ability to relax the patient and this has been demonstrated in an IVF setting.
-Its action in raising endorphin levels and reducing adrenalin and cortisol levels allows the body and mind to relax immediately and learn a different way of being.
 Our patients frequently comment on how relaxed they feel after their treatments.

 The connection between sleep and fertility is not always self evident, although getting to bed early with your partner may for some couples have obvious benefits.